cxndao/constellation/CIPs/cip-7.md

 ## Proposed Solution

+### Definitions

+**Bounty:**
+- A reward granted to a community member in exchange for completing a task or project that adds value to the DAO.
+It is explicitly not remuneration for assigned roles, such as serving on a committee.

+**Bounty Origins:**
+- DAO Created - Representatives of the DAO identify a need and clearly articulate the project's scope and associated award.
+For the purposes of this CIP, this will be the responsibility of the three permanent committees.
+- Member Driven - CXN members may draft a bounty proposal and submit it for review from the community.
+These can be from members identifying a need or based on areas of interest identified by the committees.

+**Bounty Lifecycle:**
+1. An opportunity to add value to the DAO is identified.
+2. A post is drafted articulating the specifics of the task and bounty.
+These are suggestions and not prescriptive.
+Please experiment and iterate.
+    - A high-level overview of the bounty
+    - Mission/Requirements - Clearly define what excellence/success looks like and who will review the finished product.
+    - Compensation - Be clear and explicit, and examples help.
+3. The bounty is posted to Dework.
+4. A community member claims the bounty, or in some instances, is approved to work on the bounty.
+5. Upon completion, the reviewer can ask for further revisions or mark it as complete and approve compensation.
+6. For some small bounties, payment may happen automatically, and in other instances, they will be batch processed with other bounties by Treasury.

 ### Plan & Timeline

 The Dework platform has already been established along with some early projects & bounty ideas input by the permanent committees.
 Work on Dework’s organizational structure & use will be updated & changed as time goes on.
 This CIP will be implemented immediately after CIP approval and will run for the remaining length of CXND’s Season 1.